Watch It Again: BGCI Webinar - EU Nature Restoration Regulation

 BGCI

-Join BGCI on 25 March 2026 (10am CET) for a webinar looking at the EU Nature Restoration Regulation and how botanic gardens can support its implementation.
+On 25 March 2026 BGCI hosted a webinar looking at the EU Nature Restoration Regulation and how botanic gardens can support its implementation.
 Speakers for the session:

 About the EU Nature Restoration Regulation